An Introduction to Infrared Cinematography

 Infrared-sensitive filming was developed during World War 1 by the United States to improve aerial intelligence photography and spot the heat source of enemy soldiers and vehicles.

-After this it was used in astronomy in the 1930’s and is now regularly used for aerial forestry surveys.
+After this, it was used in astronomy in the 1930s and is now regularly used for aerial forestry surveys.

-Now, with silicon based sensors and commercially available infrared film, you can experiment with IR, creating artful and what some might call surreal landscapes like those at the top of the page.
+Now, with silicon-based sensors and commercially available infrared film, you can experiment with IR, creating artful and what some might call surreal landscapes like those at the top of the page.

 IR is normally seen as pollution in your image.

-If present it distorts colors especially blacks and greens.
+If present it distorts colors, especially blacks and greens.

-ND filters previously didn’t block IR because photochemical film wasn’t sensitive to it, but now with the advancement of digital sensors, we are seeing into the unseen and IR pollution is becoming a big problem.
+ND filters previously didn’t block IR because the photochemical film wasn’t sensitive to it, but now with the advancement of digital sensors, we are seeing into the unseen, and IR pollution is becoming a big problem.
 But IR “pollution” is just “pollution” when you don’t want it – one man’s trash is another man’s treasure!

 Shooting in IR is actually very easy to do, but only after you have learned some of the basics and thought about why you want to use it.
 Like with all rules there’s a time and place to break them for creative purposes.
 IR gives your images incredibly dark skies and water and crisp white foliage.

 Look at what it does to skin.
-It allows us to see deeper into the skin rendering skin softer, creamier and more porcelain like and the eyes… become deep, translucent wells.
+It allows us to see deeper into the skin rendering skin softer, creamier, and more porcelain-like, and the eyes… become deep, translucent wells.
 You’ll become used to having some welcome surprises and things you haven’t seen before.

 Here’s the issue: You’ll want to go out and try this immediately after this video and article BUT most modern cameras have a silicon sensor that is very sensitive to IR, but they have a filter blocking it.
 Some cameras allow that filter to be removed, like RED, or Panasonic, and some don’t have any IR blocking filter at all – Blackmagic cameras for example.

 You’re still going to need to control your exposure.
-So you’re going to want to use a mixture of IR blocking NDs (to control your IR) and non-IR blocking NDs (to filter out visible light so your IR stands out).
+So you’re going to want to use a mixture of IR-blocking NDs (to control your IR) and non-IR-blocking NDs (to filter out visible light so your IR stands out).

 Most ND up until a few years ago did not block IR, which became an issue, so now we have products like the Mitomo True ND and Tiffen Naturals which block IR.